 and in denying of God what is true.

-These two biblical truths are vital guides in answering the question of whether Mormons, Muslims, and Christians worship the same God.
+In the combination of what we found in Acts 17 and these two biblical truths we have vital guides in addressing the question of whether Mormons, Muslims, and Christians worship the same God.

 Observations Thus Far